 - Sacraments: the who, what, when, where, and why of the 7 sacraments; grace; sacramentals

 - Kingdom of God: living as a disciple of Jesus in the world; heaven; Second Coming

 Contact: Cathy Gillooly, Director of Religious Education KN through Grade 5

 Grades K-5 Class Schedule:

-Students attend for an hour once a week, mid-September through mid-May.
-Classes are offered on Monday, Tuesday, and Wednesday with two sessions each night at 4:30 and 6:00 PM.
+Students attend on-campus classes for an hour, once a week, mid-September through mid-May.
+Classes are offered on Mondays at 4:45 and 6:15 PM, Tuesdays at 4:45 PM, and Wednesdays at 5:30 PM.
 We do our best to honor your preference for day/time but may not always be able to accommodate your request if a session is full.
 Classes are assigned first come, first served when registration begins over the summer.

 - It is expected that students be enrolled every year (grades 1-8) to learn all that they need to know about their faith at every age.
 Note: Kindergarten is also offered and encouraged.